-Every time that you create a job by adding an image or mosaic to GeoExpress, the job uses a set of default options.
+Every time that you create a job by adding an image or mosaic to GeoExpress, the job uses a set of default options from the preferences.
+Set your preferences to change these default options.
+To access the preferences for your jobs, choose Options > Preferences in the menu bar.

-To change default job options: